Free Guide: The 9-to-5 Exit Plan for Aspiring 6-Figure Coaches

 Before comparing features, get clear on how you deliver coaching services:

-• Coaching format: Do you offer 1:1 coaching, group programs, or both?
+• Coaching format: Do you offer one-on-one coaching, group programs, or both?

 • Delivery method: Do you need live session capabilities, asynchronous coaching, or a hybrid?

-• Packaging: Do you sell single sessions, packages, subscriptions, or memberships?
+• Packaging: Do you sell single sessions, coaching packages, subscriptions, or memberships?

 • Content delivery: Will you provide worksheets, courses, or other learning materials?